Rewiring Your Brain: 7 Ways to Get a Better Sleep at Night –

 - I can relax whenever I sleep.

-Whether you are improving your performance at work or in school, losing weight, trying to look better or healthier, quality sleep is an important matter.
+Whether you are improving your performance at work or in school, losing weight, or trying to look better or healthier, quality sleep is an important matter.
 Viewing sleep as a goal can help improve your sleep habits.
-To help these thoughts take a strong hold in your mind, say them out loud and think about them before you hit the bed.
+To help establish these thoughts, say them out loud and think about them before you hit the bed.
 Think about how relaxing and peaceful your bed is and why sleeping can be a pleasant thing.

 Think Sleepy Thoughts

 Before you prepare to sleep, imagine yourself feeling tired and sleepy.
-Think about the time when you cannot keep your eyes open, and you would just like to the day off.
-Thinking about sleep may sound simple, but it takes some practice to make it work well for you.
+Think about a time when you could not keep your eyes open, and you just wanted to take the day off.
+Changing your thoughts about sleep may sound simple, but it takes some practice to make it work well for you.